Siem Reap City Tour – Explore Siem Reap | Siem Reap private day tour [in a small group of no more than 10 people].

 - Pick-Up Service: at the Lobby of your Hotel

-- There will be a maximum of 8 people on this tour/activity.
-[If your group is larger than eight people, please contact us directly and we will provide you with a customized quote].
+- There will be a maximum of 12 people on this tour/activity.
+[If your group is larger than eight people, please contact us directly and we will provide you with a customized quote and the best Siem Reap city tour price for you].

 What to Expect

-Explore Siem Reap with a private city tour itinerary to the best off-the-beaten-track attractions: Wat Athvear Temple, the Angkor Botanical Garden, Wat Thmei Pagoda, Wat Preah Enkosey Monastery, Wat Damnak, ending at the Phnom Krom Temple and at the Phnom Krom viewpoint to experience the sunset on Tonle Sap.
+Explore Siem Reap with a private city tour itinerary to the best off-the-beaten-track attractions: Wat Athvear Temple, the Angkor Botanical Garden, Wat Thmei Pagoda, Wat Damnak, ending at the Phnom Krom Temple and at the Phnom Krom viewpoint to experience the sunset on Tonle Sap.

 You’ll get to know the history of this unique city and learn more about the culture and traditions of Cambodia.
 You’ll be able to make the most of your time by visiting attractions that you might otherwise miss.